nailor/filesystem/pep.rst

 Those methods are not mandatory, but implemented for the default file system in the reference implementation:

-* stat
+* stat, lstat
-* readlink, symlink
+* readlink, symlink, islink
-* chown, chmod, lchown, lstat
+* chown, chmod, lchown
 * access
 * major, minor
 * makedev, mkfifo, mknod